Can a cavity in a wisdom tooth be filled or does it need to be pulled?

 Another dire outcome would be one where it may still be possible to salvage the 2nd molar but only after performing root canal treatment and placing a dental crown.

-Generally speaking, it’s one thing for a person to lose a wisdom tooth (a tooth that a large percentage of people function without).
+Generally speaking, it’s one thing for a person to lose a wisdom tooth (a kind of tooth that a large percentage of people function just fine without).
 But when a second molar (typically considered a much more valuable tooth) is needlessly lost or severely damaged, it’s a tragedy.